Table of Contents

-According to a survey by AdColony video ads will play a significant role in mobile app marketing in 2018:
+According to a survey by AdColony, video ads play a significant role in mobile app marketing:

 You may find a wealth of information on app marketing, including DIY workarounds, on this incredible app marketing resource.

-For some reason, all top articles on app cost claim you need 20% of the budget to maintain your app on a yearly basis.
-What does it even mean – to maintain an app?
+For some reason, the top articles on app cost claim you need to allocate 20% of the app development budget to app updates and maintenance, on a yearly basis.
+What does it even mean – mobile app update or maintenance?

 Maintaining an app means updating it to support the latest versions of iOS and Android.
 Get ready for a big a-ha moment:

-Each new version of iOS or Android supports all features in currently available apps.
+Each new version of iOS and Android supports all features that are already available in apps.

-You don’t need to spend a dime to make your app work on iOS 12 when it’s out.
+You don’t need to spend a dime to make your app work on a new iOS when it’s out.
 The only issue with iOS was when Apple asked all developers to update their apps to a 64-bit architecture.